cg813/cg813/README.md

 4+ years of experience in React, Angular and Vue.js

-4 years of experience in several blockchain networks based on EVM: DApp, Smart Contract development.
+4 years of experience in several blockchain networks, DApp, Smart Contract development.

 Strong background in project management and customer relations.